SteamWorld Heist

 Developer: Image & Form | Publisher: Image & Form | Release Date: 2016 | Genre: Action / Adventure / Indie / RPG / Strategy | Website: Official Website | Purchase: Steam

 Completing a level rewards you with up to three stars and earns all the bots who took part in the mission (and survived) experience points.
-Crew who are killed during missions are reassembled back on your own ship, but forfeit all the experience points they would have earned during the mission, so there is a real incentive for keeping them alive.
+Crew killed during missions are reassembled back on your own ship, but forfeit all the experience points they would have earned during the mission, so there is a real incentive for keeping them alive.

 SteamWorld Heist offers quite a sizeable adventure for players and aiming for three stars on every mission increases the longevity even more.
-The game also features a boss to defeat at the end of each zone, and enemies that become sneakier as you progress by employing tactics like shields and teleporting.
-In addition, most of the levels are procedurally generated and the game has a New Game+ mode to take on after completion.
+The game also features a boss to defeat at the end of each zone and enemies that become sneakier as you progress by employing tactics like shields and teleporting.
+In addition, most levels are procedurally generated, and the game has a New Game+ mode to take on after completion.
 In fact, there is very little that we can actually fault about the game.
 One of the only complaints that we had about the brilliant SteamWorld Dig was how quickly it could be completed, but this is not an issue with SteamWorld Heist.

 System Requirements